top of page

 VR training environment: Audience of 50

-Tool to use: Distant lateral eye movement.
+Tool to use: Lateral eye movement (again).
 When speaking to larger audiences, often looking at faces can raise levels of anxiety and so you can look slightly above their heads and towards the back of the room and thus increasing your field of view which can further help to calm the brain.
-You can add to this calming effect by introducing lateral eye movements, moving your gaze slowly from left to right, as this suppresses brain activity in the amygdala and therefore suppresses our fear response resulting in a profound calming effect.
+You can add to this calming effect by introducing lateral eye movements, moving your gaze slowly from left to right.
+Try to look at the back corners of the room.

 VR training environment: Audience of 100